-Our network analyses suggested an introgression event from Petunia to Calibrachoa subgenus Stimomphis, which given recent dating estimates (Särkinen et al. 2013) would have occurred roughly 8mya.
-These two genera differ in their chromosome number, with Petunia having a haploid chromosome number of seven (Stehmann et al. 2009) and Calibrachoa having nine (Wijsman and De Jong, 1985), as in Fabiana (Acosta et al. 2006).
-Such differences in chromosome numbers typically impose a strong postzygotic barrier against hybridization, either preventing it entirely or resulting in hybrid sterility (Levin, 2002).
-Nevertheless, instances of hybridization and introgression between plant species with different ploidy numbers have been documented (Chapman and Abbott, 2010) and both Petunia and Calibrachoa subgenus Stimomphis share similar geographic distribution, morphology, habitat, and potential group of pollinators (Stemann et al. 2009).
-One possible explanation for our result is that this change in chromosome number occurred in the ancestral lineage of Petunia after the admixture event, such as in the scenario posited by PhyloNet, where the admixture event is from the common ancestor of all Petunia species.
-However, SNaQ contradicts this hypothesis, as the introgression event is inferred to have taken place after reduction in chromosome number in the common ancestor of Petunia (Fig. 4).
-Alternatively, during diversification, sufficient chromosomal homology may have enabled meiotic pairing.
-Artificial crosses between Calibrachoa and Petunia demonstrated some success in embryo formation but failed in germinations (Olschowski et al. 2013).
-However, in a recent study, Milicia et al. (2021) crossed P. inflata with C. hybrida.
-Despite a significantly lower percentage of viable pollen granules compared to intrageneric crosses, the hybrids produced 5% of viable pollen, highlighting the flexibility plant species have in chromosome rearrangement to allow successful meiosis.
-Thus, hybridization between these genera may not be out of the question.
-Additionally, the low chance of current hybridization does not exclude the possibility of ancient hybridization.
+Our network analyses suggested an introgression event from Petunia to Calibrachoa subgenus 378 Stimomphis, which, given recent dating estimates, would have occurred roughly between 8 mya 379 (Särkinen et al., 2013) and 10 mya (Lisa De-Silva et al., 2017).
+However, recent estimates 380 381 indicate the divergence of Calibrachoa and Fabiana around 20 mya (Zuntini et al., 2024), suggesting that interspecific hybridization would have to be at least this old.
+These two genera 382 differ in their chromosome number, with Petunia having a haploid chromosome number of seven 383 384 (Stehmann et al., 2009) and Calibrachoa having nine (Wijsman and De Jong, 1985), as in Fabiana (Acosta et al., 2006).
+Such differences in chromosome numbers typically impose a 385 strong postzygotic barrier against hybridization, either preventing it entirely or resulting in 386 387 hybrid sterility (Levin, 2002).
+Nevertheless, instances of hybridization and introgression between plant species with different ploidy numbers have been documented (Chapman and Abbott, 2010), 388 and both Petunia and Calibrachoa subgenus Stimomphis share similar geographic distribution,

-Despite the inference of intergeneric hybridization from both SNaQ and PhyloNet, we did not detect any support for such an event from out Twisst analysis.
-Instead, the discordance appears best explained by ILS as the two minor topologies are present in nearly equal frequencies (Fig. 5) We note that inheritance probabilities from SNaQ and PhyloNet were very low (1 to 3%, Fig. 4), and thus, this reticulation event, if it occurred, might be at the boundary of detection.
-Regardless, introgression of even a small fraction of the genome could potentially carry a large phenotypic effect (Clarkson et al. 2014), and merits future investigation when full genomes become available for these genera (Bombarely et al. 2010).
+- morphology, habitat, and potential group of pollinators (Stemann et al., 2009).
+One possible - explanation for our result is that this change in chromosome number occurred in the ancestral lineage of Petunia after the admixture event, such as in the scenario posited by PhyloNet, where - the admixture event is from the common ancestor of all Petunia species.
+However, SNaO - 394 contradicts this hypothesis, as the introgression event is inferred to have occurred after a - reduction in chromosome number in the common ancestor of Petunia (Fig. 4).
+Alternatively, - 396 sufficient chromosomal homology may have enabled meiotic pairing during diversification. - 397 Artificial crosses between Calibrachoa and Petunia demonstrated some success in embryo - formation but failed in germination (Olschowski et al., 2013).
+However, Milicia et al., (2021) - crossed P. inflata with C. hybrida, and despite a significantly lower percentage of viable pollen granules than intrageneric crosses, the hybrids produced 5% of viable pollen, highlighting plant - 401 species' flexibility in chromosome rearrangement to allow successful meiosis.
+Thus, - 402 hybridization between these genera may not be out of the question.
+Additionally, the low chance403 of current hybridization does not exclude the possibility of ancient hybridization. - Despite the inference of intergeneric hybridization from SNaQ and PhyloNet, we did not 404 405 detect any support for such an event from our Twisst analysis.
+Instead, the discordance appears best explained by ILS as the two minor topologies are present in nearly equal frequencies (Fig. 406 5) We note that inheritance probabilities from SNaQ and PhyloNet were very low (1 to 3%, Fig. 407 4), and thus, this reticulation event, if it occurred, might be at the boundary of detection.
+The 408 absence --- or very low levels --- of gene flow between these two genera highlights how important 409 chromosome number difference was to prevent hybridization, which allowed Petunia and 410 Calibrachoa to undergo parallel radiation despite their many ecological similarities and 411 geographic overlaps.
+Regardless, hybridization between the two genera merits future 412 investigation when full genomes become available for these genera (Bombarely et al., 2010).
+413 414 Introgression of even a small fraction of the genome could potentially carry a large phenotypic effect (Clarkson et al., 2014) and facilitate rapid radiations (Meier et al., 2017).
+However, 415 detecting such events with confidence is challenging as it involves identifying introgressed 416 genomic regions and linking them to adaptations (Taylor & Larson, 2019; Suarez-Gonzalez et 417 al., 2018).
+418 - 418

-Conclusions
+420 Conclusions